Lesson Plan - Get It!

 In this lesson, you will learn how to compare and contrast the settings, plots, and themes of books written by the same author about the same (or similar) characters.

-This is important because it will help you to think deeply about more than one text.
+This is important because it will help you think deeply about multiple texts.

-Okay, let's go back to the books listed above.
+Okay, go back to the books listed above.

-- Were you able to think of something that was the same about them all?
+- Could you think of something similar about them all?